-Shrink plastic is a very versatile material.
-As the name suggests, shrink plastic is a form of plastic that shrinks to a fraction of its original size when it is heated.
+Shrink plastic is a very versatile material—as the name suggests, shrink plastic is a form of plastic that shrinks to a fraction of its original size when it is heated.
 While it is often thought of as being a child's plaything, shrink plastic is an exciting medium for rubber stampers, mixed media artists, and anyone else looking for something a little different.
-At its most basic, shrink plastic can be used to create quick custom embellishments for cards or scrapbooks, however, there is also plenty of scope to make interesting items of jewelry, accessories, and elements for inclusion in other mixed media projects.
+At its most basic, shrink plastic can be used to create quick custom embellishments for cards or scrapbooks; however, it has the versatility to make interesting items of jewelry, accessories, and elements for inclusion in other mixed media projects.

 Using Shrink Plastic

 Shrink plastic is easy to use.
 It can be cut and shaped with normal crafting scissors and hole punches.
 Before shrinking, the surface of the shrink plastic can be decorated with rubber stamps and colored with a wide variety of coloring media.

 After the shrink plastic has been heated and shrunk, additional embellishments can be added.
 When hot, the shrink plastic is malleable and it can be shaped further.
 Most brands of shrink plastic differ slightly in performance.
 Therefore, the precise shrinkage will vary from brand to brand.
 It is best to work a test piece if a precise size is required.

 It is difficult for inks to set on shiny plastic surfaces, so for best results, the surface of the shrink plastic should be slightly rough to allow the inks to grab the surface of the shrink plastic.
 Some shrink plastic brands are sold with one side ready roughened, but shrink plastic that doesn't have a rough side can easily be prepared by being lightly sanded with sandpaper.

 Rubber Stamping on Shrink Plastic